 How can my region join this initiative?

-The Regions for Biodiversity Learning Platform is a worldwide community of regional governments that works together to build, improve and implement subnational BSAPs and achieve the Aichi Targets in their territories, through cooperation, partnerships and know-how sharing.
+The R4BLP is a worldwide community of regional governments that works together to build, improve and implement subnational BSAPs and achieve the Aichi Targets in their territories, through cooperation, partnerships and know-how sharing.

 The initiative is open to all regions, provinces and states of the world and no fee is required.
 The only request for participation is the commitment and willingness of members to contribute, share and learn.
 Participant regions are expected to actively engage their biodiversity experts in terms of sharing experiences, attending meetings both in person and online, as well as contributing to other regions’ cases.